 It makes sense when you think about it logically:

-- A drunk driver may react to an upcoming accident by removing their foot from the wheel.
+- A drunk driver may react to an upcoming accident by removing their foot from the pedal.

 - A driver who is asleep doesn’t even know the accident is happening, so typically cannot react at all.